wltrup/Physics-Transverse-Normal-Modes-of-a-Vertical-Heavy-Chain/README.md

 # Vertical Heavy Chain

-Derivation of the differential equation, the transverse normal modes, and their frequencies for a heavy chain hanging vertically.
+Derivation of the differential equation, the transverse normal modes, and their frequencies, for a heavy chain hanging vertically.
 Originally written on June 17, 1995.

 ![](1st_four_modes.png)